Danza y Frontera (Museum version)

 “ A borderland is a vague and undetermined place created by the emotional residue of an unnatural boundary.
 It is in a constant state of transition.
 The prohibited and forbidden are its inhabitants.
 Los atravesados live here: the squint-eyed, the perverse, the queer, the troublesome, the mongrel, the mulato, the half-breed, the half dead; in short: those who cross over, pass over, and go through the confines of the “normal”.

-Danza y Frontera is the latest work in the series “Endangered Human Movements” * and it is based on a dance that has its roots in an ancient prehispanic dance form that was later used by the Spanish Crown, (Casa Austria /Habsburg) to develop the conquest of Mexico as a Danza de Conquista, a conquest dance.
+Danza y Frontera ( Museum version) corresponds to the fourth volume of the research on “Endangered Human Movements” * and it is based on a dance that has its roots in an ancient prehispanic dance form that was later used by the Spanish Crown, (Casa Austria /Habsburg) to develop the conquest of Mexico as a Danza de Conquista, a conquest dance.

 This old dance which is intertwined with re -enactments of the battles in Europe between Mors and Christians, it is actualized today in by the dancers from the hood of El Ejido Veinte of Matamoros, Tamaulipas (MX), in a context of extreme violence related to a border where narco traffic, militarization, and cheap labor industries meet.